This story was last updated on Jan. 31, 2022.

 Scientific teams around the world have developed successful Covid-19 vaccines in incredibly short order.
 In a feat that even a couple of years ago would have seemed completely out of reach, vaccines to protect against the new disease were being used before the first anniversary of the disclosure that a new threat existed.
 This is truly extraordinary.

-A vaccine developed by the partnership of Pfizer and German-manufacturer BioNTech came first in mid-December, followed closely by one developed by Moderna with assistance from the National Institute of Allergy and Infectious Diseases.
+The Pfizer shot first received emergency authorization in mid-December 2020, followed closely by the one developed by Moderna with assistance from the National Institute of Allergy and Infectious Diseases.

 In late February came a third.
 Janssen Pharmaceuticals, the vaccine division of Johnson & Johnson, secured an emergency use authorization for its one-dose vaccine.
 The vaccine was seen as a potential game-changer.
 It doesn’t require the fussy cold-chain needed to keep the Pfizer and Moderna vaccines from spoiling.
 It is cheaper, both on a per-dose basis and because only one dose is needed.
 Plus it was thought a one-and-done option might entice some people who couldn’t easily get two doses to roll up their sleeves.

 But since the J&J vaccine’s arrival on the scene it has faced a number of challenges.
 A production snafu in the hands of a contract producer contaminated 15 million doses, which had to be destroyed.
 In mid-April, the FDA and CDC paused use of the vaccine as they investigated whether it triggered a rare but dangerous side effect — diffuse blood clots that formed even though affected people had low levels of clot-forming platelets.
 Continuing concern about that condition, called thrombosis with thrombocytopenia syndrome, or TTS, led the CDC on Dec.
 16 to advise people to choose Moderna or Pfizer over the J&J vaccine.